 So what’s it like to use a sit/stand desk for the first week or two?
 So far, my feet are kinda complaining from time to time (I’ve had plantar fasciitis for a third of my life), but the rest of me loves it with a passion.
 I’ve never had so much energy or focus when I work.
 I’ve never drunk so little coffee to get through the afternoon crash!
 I have some friends who are very into vitamins and claim this certain product will give you energy like you never had before.
 Right now I feel like I got the results without the vitamin.

 As I settle into the standing desk routine, I’m sure I’ll find the right balance between sitting, and my in-between MoGo stance.
-For now, however, I seem to be kind of intoxicated with standing power.
-Despite my best intentions to sit down, I keep putting it off and spending much more time standing than I intend.
+For now, however, I seem to be kind of intoxicated withstanding power.
+Despite my best intentions to sit down, I keep putting it off and spending much more time standing than I intended.

 Where am I going to put all this STUFF?